HistoricFutures/historicfutures.github.io/tech-lead.md

 Historic Futures work with many of the world's leading brands to tell the story behind the products they sell, connecting primary production with consumers.
 Watch the video on our [homepage](/) to get a feel for what we do.

-The small team works remotely most of the time, typically meeting together on Mondays to plan and review at our Oxfordshire based office.
+Our small team works remotely most of the time, typically meeting together on Mondays to plan and review at our Oxfordshire based office.
 We make extensive use of Slack, Google Hangouts, Skype and other collaborative tools.
-We take the security of our customers data very seriously, our ISMS has been ISO 27001 certified.

 _Reporting to the Technical Director, the role includes:_